Great Cumbrae: History

+The unusual result in 1902 is mentioned in the report for that year: "The main cause of the increase was the appearance of a shoal of herring on the fishing grounds in the vicinity of the Cumbraes in October, when a good fishing was got during the short time the fish remained in the locality.About twenty years have elapsed since herrings were caught in such quantity in that neighbourhood."

 Tourism grew in the 20th century, and Millport became a popular stop for Clyde steamers and families going 'Doon the Watter for the Fair' (Glasgow Fair holidays).
 It is possible to experience a traditional day out on the which operates from both Glasgow and Ayr during the summer.

 The University Marine Biological Station Millport (UMBSM) was run by the Universities of Glasgow and London.
 Founded in 1885 by Sir John Murray and David Robertson and originally called Millport Marine Biological Station, its buildings near Keppel Pier were opened in 1897.
 It attracted UK and foreign students throughout the academic year.
 In May 2003, in the presence of Princess Anne, the station took delivery of the Macduff-built, 22 m marine Research Vessel Aora.
 UMBSM also functioned as a Met Office Weather Station and Admiralty Tide Monitor.
 The station closed in October 2013 and the site, just outside town, has been refurbished and run by the Field Studies Council since 2014.

 The island was home to the National Watersports Centre which closed in 2020.

 The island also has its own Coastguard Rescue Team whose station is on the South East of the island, adjacent to the FSC Millport and which forms part of His Majesty's Coastguard, one of around 350 such teams based around the coast of the UK.